History of Downtown Alameda

 Another monumental change for the street was the opening of the Park Street Bridge, in 1935.
 The trend was now a destiny: Hello four lanes of automobiles, goodbye horses and electric streetcars.

 Along the way, sole proprietorships lost some ground to regional and national chains, South Shore Center re-focused the Island's retail attention for a time being, and eventually we had another World War to fight.
-By that point, from an architectural standpoint, Park Street was much as we see it today.
+By that point, from an architectural standpoint, Park Street became much as we see it today.
+But the times keep on changing, and the Park Street is more vibrant than ever with the plethora of services that attract customers from all around the Bay!

 1222 Park Street